EternityForest/SG1/README.md

 In particular, as this timestamp uses mircros(), so when doing some kinds of deep sleep you will want to add amount of time slept to it.

+### radio.sleepMCU(x)
+Put the MCU into sleep mode for x milliseconds.
+During this time micros and millis() may not advance, but radio.monotonicMillis() will correct for this and should behave as expected.